 Using blinding to reduce bias in assessing treatment outcomes

-In these common circumstances, ‘blinding’ of patients and doctors is a desirable element of fair tests.
-What appears to have been the earliest blinded (masked) assessment of a treatment was performed by a commission of inquiry appointed by Louis XVI in 1784 to investigate Anton Mesmer’s claims of the effects of ‘animal magnetism’ (Commission Royale 1784).
+In these common circumstances, ‘blinding’ (sometimes called ‘masking’) of patients and doctors is a desirable element of fair tests.
+What appears to have been the earliest blinded (masked) assessment of a treatment was performed by a commission of inquiry appointed by Louis XVI in 1784 to investigate Anton Mesmer’s claims about the effects of ‘animal magnetism’ (Commission Royale 1784).
 The Commission assessed whether the purported effects of this new healing method were due to any ‘real’ force, or due to the ‘illusions of the mind’.
 Blindfolded people were told that they were receiving or not receiving magnetism when in fact, at times, the reverse was happening.
 The people being studied felt the effects of ‘animal magnetism’ only when they were told they were receiving the treatment, but not otherwise (Kaptchuk 1998; Schulz et al. 2002).

 Using placebos to achieve blinding